ALICHERIF/wilaya/README.md

 # wilaya
-name of wilaya with key
+get name of wilaya with key